gcc-mirror/gcc/gcc/ada/doc/gnat_rm/representation_clauses_and_pragmas.rst

 Components of the following types are considered packable:

-* Components of an elementary type are packable unless they are aliased, independent or of an atomic type.
+* Components of an elementary type are packable unless they are aliased, independent, or of an atomic type.

 * Small packed arrays, where the size is statically known, are represented internally as modular integers, and so they are also packable.